GLOBAL MARKETS-World indexes finish vintage year, more gains seen in 2014

 * Euro near 2-year high vs dollar, may weaken in 2014

-NEW YORK, Dec 31 (Reuters) - U.S. stocks were set to close 2013 at record levels, with world equity markets close to six-year peaks on Tuesday, while benchmark bond yields were poised for their first annual rise since 2009.
+LONDON/NEW YORK, Dec 31 (Reuters) - U.S. stocks were set to close 2013 at record levels, with world equity markets close to six-year peaks on Tuesday, while benchmark bond yields were poised for their first annual rise since 2009 in anticipation of stronger global growth in 2014.

 “The other thing is a better global economy.
 Exports will be better.
 Europe is coming out of recession.
 Growth in Asia is expected to re-accelerate.”

-The U.S. bond market will close one hour early on Tuesday, and while U.S. stocks will remain open for a regular session, volume was expected to be light.
+The U.S. bond market closes one hour early, and although U.S. stocks will remain open for a regular session, volume was expected to be light.

 Emerging markets have been a noted exception to the rally in equities.
 MSCI’s EM Index fell 5 percent in 2013 on worries that cuts in global monetary stimulus could expose economic imbalances and as funds return to the rich world.